 Verification:

-Method 4: Making Use of a Mobile Device with the Brother iPrint&Scan App
+Method 4: Using the Brother iPrint&Scan App on a Mobile Device

 Connect to the printer: